-The Film and Video Studies BA degree is the first multidisciplinary undergraduate degree in Virginia focusing on cinematic arts production and film theory and history with core courses in ethics, business, writing for the moving image, fiction, documentary and web series.
+The Film and Video Studies, Bachelor of Arts degree is the first multidisciplinary undergraduate degree in Virginia focusing on cinematic arts production, film theory, and history with core courses in ethics, business, writing for the moving image, fiction, documentary and web series.

 Students take most of their courses in Film and Video Studies with additional coursework in Film and Media Studies, Art, Communication, Computer Game Design, Music, Theater, and many other departments.
 Students engage with emerging technologies alongside entrepreneurship and industry standards to prepare for our vibrant, ever-changing field.
 Screening events, guest lectures, pitching competitions, and location production-work provide experiential learning.

-Students complete courses in the FAVS Core.
+Students complete courses in the Film Core.
 To fine-tune their craft, students select advanced courses of study from four concentrations:

 - Production/Post-Production (Cinematography or Video/Sound Editing)